Vegan Italian Wedding Soup - Supper With Michelle

 Prepare the meatballs:

-• In a large skillet, drizzle neutral oil, over medium heat.
-Carefully place the “meatballs” in the skillet.
-Cook on each side until lightly browned on all sides, about 10 minutes.
-(The less you handle these while cooking the better.
+• In a large pot or Dutch oven, drizzle neutral oil, over medium heat.
+Transfer the “meatballs” into the pot.
+Cook until lightly browned on all sides, about 10 minutes.
+(The less you handle these while cooking, the better.
 I like to use a fork to gently roll from the bottom, to the other side.)
-Once browned, remove the skillet from heat and set to the side.
-Browning them first will help them keep their texture and shape, once placed in the soup.
+Once browned, transfer to a plate, cover and set to the side.
+(Browning them first will help them keep their texture and shape, once placed in the soup.)

 Make the Soup:

-• While the meatballs are cooking, drizzle the olive oil into a large pot or Dutch oven, over medium heat.
-Add in the carrots, celery, and onion.
+• Using the same pot, drizzle in a little more olive oil, if needed, and set to medium heat.
+Add the carrots, celery, and onion.
 Sauté until the onions are translucent, about 8 to 10 minutes.
-Stir in the garlic, dried Italian herbs (if using fresh herbs waiting until broth is added), and red chili flakes and sauté for a few more minutes.
-Pour in the vegetable broth and bring to a boil.
-Season with salt and pepper to taste and turn to medium-low heat.
+Stir in the garlic, dried Italian herbs (if using fresh herbs, wait until the broth is added), and red chili flakes and sauté until fragrant, about 1 minute.

 • Lightly stir in the escarole and remove the pot from heat.
-Once the escarole has wilted, the soup is done.
-(As with most soups that involve pasta, you may have to add more water or broth the longer it sits and the pasta expands.)
+Once the escarole has wilted and is tender, the soup is done.
+(As with most soups that involve pasta, you may have to add more water or broth to leftovers the longer it sits and the pasta expands.)